What Causes Night Terrors in Adults?

 Safe environment

-If sleepwalking or night terrors pose any safety risks, make sure the environment is free from dangerous objects.
+If sleepwalking or night terrors pose any safety risks, ensure the environment is free from dangerous objects.
 This can include tripping hazards on the floor, sharp objects, cords, open draws, bunk beds and any sharp objects.
-If a person sleepwalks make sure all doors and windows are closed and locked.
+If a person sleepwalks, make sure all doors and windows are closed and locked.

 Let it pass